AliTheFlop/3813ICT_Assignment_Phase1/README.md

 4. Created a messages component and populated channels using dummy messages.
 5. Implemented a proper authentication system where the user cannot access /dashboard without being logged in.
 Also added a dummy super user & two dummy users.
 6. Added a "create group" button that allows the super user to create new groups.
 The button uses \*ngIf to only display if the user is the super user.

+## 31st August

+1. Added the create group modal where you input the name and it automatically generated the new Group object.
+Next step on this front is to add it to the local storage.
+2. Used UUIDs to create unique IDs for everything.
+I didn't have this in the first time SO by changing half of our model id's into strings and not numbers, I had to refactor a lot of the codebase.

+## 1st September

+1. Added a user-list component to show ALL the users that are available.
+Also created the promote & demote functions to promote / demote a user